tjackadams/blog/content/2020-07-30_conditional-middleware-in-asp-net-core-3-1/index.md

   - code
   - csharp
 ---
 Ah, the good old problem in production that no one saw coming.
-It was a warm summers day, possibly on hump day and we had reports that users sessions were not expiring as they should.\
+It was a warm summers day, on hump day I recall and we had reports that users sessions were not expiring as they should.\
-The particular website is built on ASP.NET Core 3.1 👌 running on IIS  🤮 and has a short idle session limit set to 20 minutes.
+This particular website has been built using ASP.NET Core 3.1 👌 running on IIS  🤮 and has a short idle session limit set to 20 minutes.

 ## Let the investigation begin! 🙌

-My first port of call as always was to check the session is configured correctly.
+My first port of call as always was to check the configuration of the session is correct.
 You can find this is the `Startup.cs` file.

 ```csharp
 services.AddSession(options =>